 And what a purpose it turned out to be!
 How better could I spend my quarantine than by imparting valuable performance engineering knowledge to an audience of developer colleagues?
 Dispelling myths perpetuated by outdated CS curricula and spurious Stack Overflow answers.
 Red-pilling those immersed in the “just buy more hardware” worldview which itself morphed into “just auto-scale in the cloud” culture.

 I figured, “With a project like this, our readers could help companies scale better and simultaneously cut costs, thereby increasing their own value at the office.”

 Yep, it was a no-brainer.
 So, I hopped aboard immediately.
 Along with Nadav Rotem and Sridhar Lakshmanamurthy, with Denis at the helm, we embarked on that writing journey together.
-Even our list of reviewers read like a Who’s Who of your favorite bloggers and open source contributors.
+Even our list of reviewers read like a Who’s Who of your favorite bloggers, authors, and open source contributors.
 Guys like Dick Sites, Thomas Dullien, Matt Fleming, and Daniel Lemire, just to name a few.

 Finally, 7 months later and just in time for the holidays, we released Performance Analysis and Tuning on Modern CPUs.1Paid affiliate link I thought to myself (albeit from a biased viewpoint), “What a perfect holiday gift this will make for software developers!”